You are here: Home > Your visit > Patient leaflets > Medicine services > Going home after your daycase angiogram/angioplasty

 You should experience some numbness in your wrist and thumb due to the local anaesthetic injected.
 This should wear off over the course of a few hours.

-If any part of your arm or hand becomes numb that wasn’t during the procedure, please seek advice.
+If any part of your arm or hand becomes numb that wasn’t there during the procedure, please seek advice.
 If there is any swelling further up in your arm, please go to your local accident & emergency department.

 If you notice any redness or inflammation around the puncture site that increases in size after your procedure date, this may indicate an infective process.
 Please seek advice from your GP.